 I have a full post about getting to Xochimilco, how to get a boat, what to bring, and a few other details you might want to know which you can read here:

 You can go on a tour as well, which like Teotihuacan, includes a few other local stops and even more food and tequila drinking.
-The only tour company I’ve tried in Mexico City has been Olympus Tours, but I’ve always been really happy with their services and guides.
+I always recommend my friend Ubish from Mexico Underground.

 Get My Mexico City Guidebook!